HSBC Corporate

 This was a hands‑on leadership role.
 I was directly accountable for UI team output, code quality, peer review, pair programming, and mentoring.
 We used pre‑commit linting, the Airbnb JavaScript Style Guide, Jasmine test coverage, and a Storybook component library to document components and share work across teams.

 Accessibility was a critical success measure.
-Many HSBCnet users spend large parts of their working day inside the platform, so the goal was to reduce friction, improve focus, and support complex commercial banking workflows while working towards AAA compliance.
+Many HSBCnet users spend large parts of their working day inside the platform, so the goal was to reduce friction, improve focus, and support complex commercial banking workflows whilst working towards AAA compliance.

 As the project moved into ongoing operation, I spent two months helping onboard the offshore maintenance team before handing over.
 I later worked on a standalone React Native banking application and then supported development on HSBC's internal Loans and Trading platform.